-- 1. Complete and maintain a historic resources inventory that is current, comprehensive, and cost effective through a multi-year survey.
-Survey and documentation should include: - a.
-Architectural survey at various levels including city-wide selective survey, neighborhood level reconnaissance survey, and intensive-level survey of select resources. - b.
-Archaeological survey or assessment to identify areas with potential to yield information. - c.
-Cemetery identification and inventory development - d.
-Historic Context Studies for common resource types or associations with broad patterns or history or cultural affiliations - e.
-NRHP Nominations for eligible individual resources and/or potential districts. - 2.
-Partner with community organizations to expand existing oral history programs. - a.
-Establish best practices guidance, standards, and a repository for donation of all city-funded oral history initiatives to ensure consistent quality and accessibility. - b.
-Maintain a finding aid of city-funded oral history interviews, as well as oral history initiatives managed by other Richmond organizations - c.
-Evaluate appropriateness of oral history at the outset of each survey and documentation project, and use these initiatives to expand an oral history repository.
+- Big Move 2: Complete and maintain a historic resources inventory that is current, comprehensive, and cost effective through a multi-year survey: - a.
+Create Ten-year Survey and Documentation priorities - b.
+Complete Architectural Survey Phases I and II - c.
+Complete Archaeological survey or assessment to identify areas with potential to yield information - d.
+Complete Historic Context Studies for common resource types or associations with broad patterns of history or cultural affiliations, and - e.
+Create a policy for the identification, inventory, and treatment of cemeteries and burial sites and a process when new sites are identified and/or threatened

+2. Partner with community organizations to expand existing oral history programs:

+- a.
+Establish best practices guidance, standards, and a repository for donation of all city-funded oral history initiatives to ensure consistent quality and accessibility, such as the Memory Lab @ RPL - b.
+Maintain a finding aid of city-funded oral history interviews as well as oral history initiatives managed by other Richmond organizations - c.
+Evaluate appropriateness of oral history at the outset of each survey and documentation project and use these initiatives to expand an oral history repository

-Survey fieldwork, City of Richmond
+Survey work, City of Richmond